n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

     <figcaption>The Star the Post Animation</figcaption>
 </figure>

 One of the new features we wanted to add was a piece of functionality similar to Medium's applause button.
 This button allows users to give positive feedback on posts that resonate with them.
-I worked with Alex to design a simple animation to accompany this feature.
-We wanted to keep it quite simple to align with the rest of the design so  we ended up landing on a "pop" animation.
+I worked with Alex to design an animation to accompany this feature.
+We wanted to keep it quite simple to align with the rest of the design so we chose a "pop" animation.

 <p class="clearit">The star count updates in semi-real time using the WordPress heartbeat API.
-Every 15 seconds, a post receives the updated count from the server and display that.
+Every 15 seconds, a post receives the updated count from the server and displays that.
 The challenge here was that we needed to always display the accurate count but also keep the experience snappy for our users.
 We didn't want the animation to wait to play until we received a response from the server.
-Our solution: we update the count immediately and then send the update to the server.
-When the heartbeat api sends a new response, we refresh the count with the authorative number from the api response.</p>
+Our solution: update the count immediately for that user, then send the update to the server.
+When the heartbeat API sends a new response, we refresh the count with the authorative number from the API response.</p>

-We identified that users who "star" a post are more likely to share the post on social media.
+We found that users who "star" a post are more likely to share the post on social media.
 This prompted us to then add a short animation that directs a user's attention to the social media icons after the star animation plays.

 <figure class="screenshot full">
     <img src="/images/sg-social.gif" title="The Star the Post Social Animation" alt="The Star the Post Social Animation on Seth's Blog" />
     <figcaption>The Star the Post Social Animation</figcaption>
 </figure>

-We put this to data to use and used our star counts within an internal algorithm to rank blog posts.
+We put this data to use and utilized our star counts within an internal algorithm to rank blog posts.
 This required setting up a custom database table to store information and adding tracking to certain user interactions with the site such as page views and social shares.
-How we calculate this has changed over time but our equation looks something like this:
+How we calculate this has changed over time, but our equation looks something like this:

 ```
 Star Count = ( post views / 7 ) + ( star clicks * 1 ) + ( social shares * 7 )
 ```

-You can see this in action via the "Story of the Week" that collects star counts over a 7 day period to determine the hottest article of that week.
+You can see this in action via the "Story of the Week" page that collects star counts over a 7-day period to determine the hottest article of that week.

 <figure class="screenshot feature">
     <img src="/images/story-of-the-week.png" title="A screenshot of the Story of the Week functionality" alt="A screenshot of the Story of the Week functionality" />